 Growth trends indicate that an average of more than 1 million people started using social media for the first time every single day over the past 12 months, equating to almost 12 new users every second.

 The takeaway for marketers is that consumers use a wider variety of tools to help inform their purchase decisions.
-As a result, marketers must leverage social media to promote products and services and to engage directly with your customers and vice-versa.
+As a result, marketers must leverage social media to promote products and services and engage directly with their customers and vice-versa.

-6 Steps to Build a Successful Social Media Strategy
+6 Steps for Creating a Winning Social Media Marketing Strategy

 Follow the six steps below to create a winning social media marketing strategy.
-Your social media strategy will serve as a plan for everything you want to do and hope to achieve on social media.
-It guides your actions and lets you know whether you’re succeeding or failing.
+Your social media strategy will serve as a plan for everything you want to do and hope to achieve on social media, and it guides your actions and lets you know whether you’re succeeding or failing.
 Follow these six easy steps to a succ

 - Set goals